 In July, we launched our Motor insurance campaign, offering both new and renewing members £50 to spend on their Co-op membership card when they took out a policy directly with us.
 We ensured this applied to new members so more people could take advantage, while supporting the further growth of Co-op's membership base.
 Given the economic climate and cost of living crisis in the UK, we wanted to make sure our communities also benefited, so for each policy sold we also gave £5 to local causes.

-By the time the offer came to an end in December 2022, we had shared £1.3m with individual members and raised over £130,000 for our Local Community Fund.
-To read more about the performance of our Local Community Fund, please see our Vision update on page 33.
+By the time the offer came to an end in December 2022, we had shared £1.3m with individual members and raised over £130,000 for Co-op's Local Community Fund.

-Legal Services

-Caoilionn Hurley Managing Director, Co-op Legal Services
+Legal Services - from Caoilionn Hurley, Managing Director, Co-op Legal Services